Meet our trustees.

-Director-General of the National Trust, since 2012.
+Master of Balliol College.
+Director-General of the National Trust, 2012-2017.
 Education: BA (Modern History), St Hugh's College, Oxford; MLitt (6th century Italian history), Hertford College, Oxford.
 Permanent Secretary, UK Home Office, 2011-2012.
 Permanent Secretary, Department for Environment, Food and Rural Affairs, 2005-10.
 Chairman of the Blackfriars Overseas Aid Trust since 1999.
 Before that, a variety of posts in local government finance, housing, urban regeneration, the Cabinet Office (including the Efficiency Unit and the Machinery of Government Secretariat), and HM Revenue and Customs.
 Served since March 2011.

 Mr Glen James

 Recently retired from a legal career in corporate law.
 Partner of Slaughter and May from 1983 to 2012.
 Now active in several charitable organisations within the education sector.
 Education: New College, Oxford Served since 2014.